jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     duration = None

   the terminal shows a :doc:`/exceptions/TypeError` because :doc:`None </data_structures/none>` is not callable
-* I add the exception to the running list
+* I add the exception to the list

   .. code-block:: python